valtimo-platform/valtimo-documentation/release-notes/major12/12.4.0/valtimo-frontend-libraries.md

 The following features were added:

-* **New feature1**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+* **Documenten API Plugin Action Upload in bestandsdelen**

+  Added the option to upload files in parts

 * **New feature2**